 GoHenry debit card review

-The Gohenry debit card has standard features that help teach your child how to manage money while giving you access and control on their allowance and spending.
-But you can’t add your spouse as a secondary user, but they can’t link a separate funding source.
+The GoHenry debit card has standard features that help teach your child how to manage money while giving you access and control on their allowance and spending.
+You can add your spouse or another guardian as a secondary user, but they can’t link a separate funding source.
 And there’s an unavoidable $3.99 monthly fee per child — unlike other cards that have a flat fee for the whole family.

 Signature transaction fee

 PIN transaction fee

 Where it falls short is in its funding options and pricing.
-Other debit cards offer a monthly price for an entire family or a yearly price per card, but Gohenry‘s monthly fee per card can quickly add up if you want more than one account.
+Other debit cards offer a monthly price for an entire family or a yearly price per card, but GoHenry‘s monthly fee per card can quickly add up if you want more than one account.
 Funding through the debit card is also currently the only option for getting money to the account, which may not be as convenient as using a credit card.
 And you can’t add a second funding source for a separate parent.